FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 Players may agree to scale their Company points up or down from 24 (increments of 6 work well).
 Both sides should use the same number of points to construct their Companies.
 Consider using smaller tables for smaller Company sizes, and larger tables for larger Companies.
-The distances in Flagrant Factions assume 28mm models, so you may want to modify the distance increments if using larger or smaller models.
+The distances assume 28mm models, so you may want to modify the distance increments if using larger or smaller models.

 ## Resilience {#resilience}